spreadsheetimporter/.github/profile/README.md

 More info at https://spreadsheet-importer.com/

-Enterprise Support is now available: [Enterprise Support](https://spreadsheet-importer.com/#features-09-888271)
+Commercial Plans are now available: https://spreadsheet-importer.com/#pricing-05-658061

 Developed and managed by [@marianfoo](https://github.com/marianfoo)